Thetford Porta Potti 365 Portable Toilet

 A molded grip and flat base make it easy to set down level at camp.
 A well sealed, comfortable flush toilet that is the safe pick for van and car camping if you can live with its bulk and full weight.
 It scores 88 out of 100.

-The seal never let me down over a week of van use and it sits at a proper height.
+The seal never let us down over a week of van use and it sits at a proper height.
 The catch is the full tank, which is genuinely heavy to lug to the dump point.

 Read our full Thetford Porta Potti 365 Portable Toilet review →